sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 = 2021.9 =
 - Fix: The minimizer for ai.js changed the url and therefore minimized files where broken.
 The minimizer is now disabled until I find a new more reliable one.
 Please update asap.
 You administration will not work anymore!
 Please uninstall and install the new version.
 Sorry for the inconvenience.

 = 2021.8 =
 - Fix: Setting hide_content_until_iframe_color was causing a problem in the Gutenberg editor as there some code was rendered into the json response.
 Now in editor mode this part is rendered later and in normal mode still where it needs to be to work properly.
 The div which hides the whole page needs to be rendered before the plugin itself because otherwise you first see the page for a small time and then the page is hidden.
 And this is exatly what the feature should prevent!
 - Fix: Version numbers where not updated in 2021.7.
 It was still showing 2021.6 in the header.

 = 2021.7 =
 - New: Tested with Wordpress 5.8
 - Fix: Updating failed: The response is not a valid JSON response.
 The detection for duplicated ids and the time debug was moved to be rendered later.
 This fixes the problem with e.g. the Oyxgen builder when included on the admin site and configuration errors are rendered to the Javascript console.
-Also some plugins together with the gutenberg block editor show a JSON error.
+Also some plugins together with the Gutenberg block editor show a JSON error.
 They execute the shortcode because of ?? and where triggering this error.

 = 2021.6 =
 - New: "Iframe redirect url" does support now several urls.
 So you can allow more than one page to include it.
 The first url is used if someone does open the page in the iframe without parent.